Robert Nurock: Career

 Though Rukeyser's technicians were retired in 2001, Nurock's analyses had left a mark on the show.
 His use of the Technical Market Index on Wall Street Weekly raised public awareness of technical analysis as a valid method.

 Nurock's advisory business, Investor's Analysis, published an investment newsletter, The Astute Investor, from suburban Philadelphia until he moved to Santa Fe in 1994.
 In Santa Fe, he served as the Treasurer of the Fine Arts Committee and Budget Chair of FOCA, Friends of Contemporary Art, founding Chair of the Investment Committee of the Museum Foundation of New Mexico.

+Death

 He died on February 26, 2017, at his home in Santa Fe, New Mexico.